Frances Separovic: Later career and public recognition

-In 2005, Separovic became the first woman to be appointed to a professorship in chemistry in Victoria.
-She is currently Professor of Chemistry and Group Leader at the Bio21 Institute, Past-President of the Biophysical Society and Foreign Secretary of the Australian Academy of Science and was Head of School at the University of Melbourne (2010–2016), President of the Australian & New Zealand Magnetic Society for Resonance (ANZMAG), Treasurer of the Royal Australian Chemical Institute, President of the Australian Society for Biophysics, and chaired the board of the Centre for Chemistry and Biotechnology at Deakin University.
+In 2005, Separovic became the first woman to be appointed a full professor of chemistry in Victoria and was Head of School of Chemistry, University of Melbourne (2010–2016) and Deputy Director of the Bio21 Institute (2017-2023).
+She is currently Professor of Chemistry at the Bio21 Institute, Foreign Secretary of the Australian Academy of Science, and member of the Science Board of International Union of Pure and Applied Chemistry (IUPAC), Advisory Committee of InterAcademy Partnership (AIP), Executive Board of Association of Academies and Sciences of Sciences in Asia (AASSA), and chair of Advisory Council of the International Science Council Regional Focal Point for Asia and the Pacific (ISC RFP-AP); and was Past-President of the Biophysical Society, a member of Council of International Union for Pure and Applied Biophysics (IUPAB), President of the Australian & New Zealand Magnetic Society for Resonance (ANZMAG), Treasurer of the Royal Australian Chemical Institute (RACI), President of the Australian Society for Biophysics, and chaired the board of the Centre for Chemistry and Biotechnology at Deakin University.
 She has been on the editorial board of Biochimica et Biophysica Acta, an editor of European Biophysics Journal and a member of the editorial advisory board of Accounts of Chemical Research and Chemical Reviews.

 In 2012 Frances Separovic was made Fellow of the International Society for Magnetic Resonance (ISMAR), the Biophysical Society (USA) and the Australian Academy of Science – the first woman to be elected to the AAS in the field of chemistry.
-At the time, Separovic had published over 130 papers and successfully organized more than 25 conferences, which she has since doubled.
-In 2017 Frances was one of twelve IUPAC Distinguished Women in Chemistry/Chemical Engineering awardees and received a University of New South Wales Alumni Award for Science & Technology and in 2019 received the Royal Australian Chemical Institute Margaret Sheil Leadership Award.
+At the time, Separovic had published over 130 papers and successfully organized more than 25 conferences, which she has since more than doubled.
+Frances was one of twelve IUPAC Distinguished Women in Chemistry/Chemical Engineering awardees and received the University of New South Wales Alumni Award for Science & Technology in 2017, the Royal Australian Chemical Institute Margaret Sheil Leadership Award in 2019, the Rosalba Kampman Distinguished Service Award of the Biophysical Society in 2024, and the Leach Lecture Medal of the Lorne Proteins Conference in 2025.

-In March 2018 Separovic was inducted into the Victorian Honour Roll of Women and became Redmond Barry Distinguished Professor Emeritus in February 2019.
+In March 2018 Separovic was inducted into the Victorian Honour Roll of Women and, in February 2019, became Redmond Barry Distinguished Professor Emeritus at the University of Melbourne.
 Frances was appointed an Officer of the Order of Australia (AO) in the 2019 Queen's Birthday Honours for her "distinguished service to science education, particularly to biophysical chemistry, as an academic, and to young women scientists".
+On International Women's Day 2024, she received a Croatian Women of Influence (Science & Technology) award and in November 2024 was awarded Docteur Honoris Causa by University of Bordeaux.